SamPurple/SamPurple/README.md

 ### About me

 Hi, I’m **SamPurple**.
-Here are some facts about me:

-🟣 I first started coding many years ago using Basic - mostly *very* simple text adventures.

-🟣 But then did something completely different with my life.
+I first started coding many years ago as a child using Basic - mostly *very* simple text adventures - but I ended up something completely different with my life.

-🟣 Have recently come back to coding out of curiorsity and was hooked.

-🟣 And I like purple.
+However, I recently bought a book on Python to help my daughter with her schoolwork.
+I picked it up one day to have a browse out of curiosity, decided to have a go myself, and was instantly hooked.
+After teaching myself some Python, I wanted to explore further and so I looked for more online resources so that I could learn more.

 ### My experience